 There are a few ways to rethink this issue.
 First, if you are in the habit of short-order-cooking the foods you know your toddler will eat, you may want to consider stopping.
 Explain to your kids that we’re having such-and-such tonight but that you will make their requested favorite food soon.
 Then follow through so they know they can trust you!

-Then, make sure there are 1-2 foods on the table that the child usually likes, even if it’s something simple like fruit or cheese.
-Surround them with the food you want them to eat and let them decide what and how much of it to eat.
+Then, make sure there are one or two foods on the table that the child usually likes, even if it’s something simple like fruit or cheese.
+Surround those with the food you want your child to eat and let them decide what and how much of it to eat.

 We want our kids to know their own hunger and fullness cues so they know how much to feed themselves as they grow into adolescents and adults when we aren’t around.
 And those cues can be hard to tap into if they are constantly overridden by external cues (like if we push them to eat a certain amount), however well-intentioned.

-You can also try to involve them in doing something to help get ready for the meal to distract them from their concern about what’s for dinner.
+You can also try to involve your toddlers in doing something to help get ready for the meal to distract them from their concern about what’s for dinner.
 Try letting them help to set the table, help with simple meal prep (like washing veggies), or wash their hands.
-Hand washing is an excellent toddler-diversion tactic when they get upset about something.
+Or, hand them an unexpected utensil to eat with at the table—a pair of mini tongs, a big salad fork, a tiny baby fork.
+That will allow them to engage with their food in a fun way, without creating more work for you.

 But if you’re wanting your child to eat family meals and eventually eat more of the same foods as the rest of the family, then try the tips I just shared above.

 It is incredibly difficult to accurately estimate someone else’s hunger.
-I am a big proponent of moving from the goal of “getting the kids to eat” towards “how can I make mealtimes happier for all of us?”.
+I am a big proponent of moving from the goal of “getting the kids to eat” toward “how can I make mealtime happier for all of us?”

 whole-wheat-waffles-on-purple-plate